EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ---
-title: "Markup: ipython nbconvert output"
+title: "Machine learning: Classifying telescope images"
 excerpt: "This is the excerpt.
 Test markdown"
 date: 2021-05-11
 last_modified_at: false